iggredible/chatty.vim/README.md

 Prompt: Titlecase the text
 ```

-It will transform the text you selected (unlike the ask operator where it displays the response below, the transform operator transforms the selected text).
+It will transform the text you selected (unlike the ask operator where it displays the response below, this operator replaces the selected text).

 ```
 She Sells Seashells on the Seashore